material-components/material-components-web/README.md

 ### Using NPM

 > This guide assumes you have webpack configured to compile Sass into CSS.
 To configure webpack, please see the full [getting started guide](docs/getting-started.md).
-If you don't want to walk through the entire guide, check out the [Material Starter Kit](https://glitch.com/~material-starter-kit) for the final result.
+You can also see the final code and result in the [Material Starter Kit](https://glitch.com/~material-starter-kit).

 Install textfield node module to your project.